Imperial Reform: Reception of Roman Law

 At the 1495 Diet, the Reception of Roman Law was accelerated and formalized.
-The Roman Law was made binding in German courts, except in the case it was contrary to local statutes.
+The Roman law was made binding in German courts, except in the case it was contrary to local statutes.
 In practice, it became the basic law throughout Germany, displacing Germanic local law to a large extent, although Germanic law was still operative at the lower courts.
-Other than the desire to achieve legal unity and other factors, the adoption also highlighted the continuity between the Ancient Roman empire and the Holy Roman Empire.
-To realize his resolve to reform and unify the legal system, the emperor frequently intervened personally in matters of local legal matters, overriding local charters and customs.
-This practice was often met with irony and scorn from local councils, who wanted to protect local codes.
+Other than the desire to achieve legal unity and other factors, the adoption also highlighted the continuity between the ancient Roman Empire and the Holy Roman Empire.
+To realize his resolve to reform and unify the legal system, the emperor frequently intervened personally in matters of local law, overriding local charters and customs.
+This practice was often met with irony and scorn from local councils, who wanted to protect their local codes.